m-riley04/EECS-510-Final-Project/README.md

 > python src/main.py
 ```

 You will then be prompted to enter an input string.
 Enter a string and hit enter.
-You should see the acceptance result, a path/trace (if accepted), and a formatted recipe (if accapted).
+You should see the acceptance result, a path/trace (if accepted), and a formatted recipe (if accepted).

+### Alphabet

+- A-C : Pastas (Spaghetti, fettuccini, and Macaroni)
+- D-F : Sauces (Marina, Alfredo, and Pesto)
+- G-J : Addons (Ground meat, Chicken, Olive oil, Garlic, Onions, and Broccoli)